HarshRathi2511/crossword-contract/README.md

 ## Prerequisites

-Make sure Rust is installed per the prerequisites in near-sdk-rs Ensure near-cli is installed by running near --version.
+Make sure Rust is installed per the prerequisites in near-sdk-rs Ensure near-cli is installed by running :- near --version.
-If not installed, install with: npm install -g near-cli
+If not installed, install with:- npm install -g near-cli

 ## Building
 Replace the placeholder account with your testnet account in all the scripts